Teradata Numeric Functions

 ROUND

-ROUND will round the numeric value.
+ROUND will round numerical values.

 Round with zero decimal places